BlackPepperSoftware/bp-support-spring-tx-test/README.md

 # bp-support-spring-tx-test
-Support for working with Spring Transaction.
+Support for testing with Spring Transaction.